PatrickCharriere/e-com-backend/README.md

 Nginx HTTP (v6)            ALLOW       Anywhere (v6)
 ```

+#### Possible error case:
+If `sudo ufw status` gives you `Status: inactive` you can use `sudo ufw enable` and `sudo ufw allow 'OpenSSH'` if it doesn't appear in the list straight away.
+Check that you get the correct output with `sudo ufw status` and restart the server with `sudo systemctl restart nginx`.

 Make sure that Nginx server is running by typing `systemctl status nginx`:

 ```